JoostHouben/Euwe-chess-engine/README.md

    you'll also need the 'C++ clang compiler for windows' component.
  - Build the solution.
 For best playing strength, build using the mode 'Windows clang x64 Release'.

 The project has been tested with Visual Studio 2022 Community Edition, version 17.13 (`_MSC_VER` 1943).

+The above instructions will compile not only the engine, but also the tests and the tuner.
+This requires installing dependencies for the tests and the tuner which may take a while.
+If you only want to build the engine, modify `TARGETS_TO_BUILD` in the CMakePresets.json file to just `"engine"`.

 #### Linux